dbones/dbones.github.io/projects.md

 <p>Bonsai => Small Fast IoC container for .NET<p>

-<p>provides some of the epic features such as: Fluent Registrations, Multple Lifestyles, named instances and more.</p>
+<p>provides some of the epic features such as: Fluent Registrations, Multiple Lifestyles (Singleton, PerScope, Transient etc), named instances and more.</p>
 <div>

 <br />